moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 17.
+<summary> 17.
 Which control plane component is responsible for scheduling pods? </summary>
 <br>

 1. kubelet